 variances, assumed spatial dependence

 but does not count degrees of freedom.
-He teaches those who do have a PhD in geostatistics.
+He teaches only those who have a PhD in geostatistics.
 His latest

 flavor is stringing Markov chains.
 Good grief!!!